-James Alfred Neander Lansburgh was born in London on March 27, 1872 and was of Jewish origin.
+James Alfred Neander Lansburgh was born in London on March 27, 1872, and was of Jewish origin.
 Alfred’s father was W. Neander Lansburgh and his mother was Jenny Lansburgh, nee Jacobsohn.
 The family moved from London to Berlin between 1872 and 1875.
-The father traded in wine and continued to live part of the time in London.
+The father traded in Indian goods and continued to live part of the time in London.
 He died on November 7, 1875, which meant that Alfred was half-orphan from the age of three.

-He remained with BHG until 1903, and during that year transferred to “Ratgeber auf dem Kapitalmarkt“ (advisor at the capital market) as an editor.
+He remained with BHG until 1903, and during that year changed to “Ratgeber auf dem Kapitalmarkt“ (Advisor at the Capital Market) as an editor.
 The newspaper was founded in early 1903 by the banker Siegmund Friedberg.
 The journal covered all financial and stock market topics of importance to an investor.
-The editorial office was located in the same building as Friedberg`s bank.
+The editorial office was in the same building as Friedberg`s bank.

 This arrangement led to massive criticism regarding the independence of the newspaper.
 Eugen Schmalenbach, too, saw the problem since the newspaper had to be subsidized by sales of securities by the Friedberg Bank.
 But: “On the whole, the ‚Ratgeber’ is an excellent publication (…).
 Instead of ignoring it we should emphatically endorse it.“

-During his role as banker, Lansburgh was elected at the General Meeting of the Lederfabrik Aachen Actien-Gesellschaft on August 28, 1904, together with Friedberg, to an audit commission, as a result of voting by “Banquier Friedberg (Ratgeber auf dem Kapitalmarkt).”
+Lansburgh was elected at the General Meeting of the Lederfabrik Aachen Actien-Gesellschaft on August 28, 1904, to an audit commission, as a result of voting by “Banquier Friedberg (Ratgeber auf dem Kapitalmarkt).”
 At the 1905 General Meeting, he gave a critical report as “auditor.”
 Hence, the separation of editorial office and bank can be seen to be rather doubtful.

 In early February 1908, Friedberg was insolvent.
 On Saturday, February 8, he withdrew cash from the Deutsche Bank and fled to the United States via London.
 The damage amounted to 2.5 million marks, mainly to private investors who had entrusted their savings to Friedberg, who was also strongly advertising beyond the ”Ratgeber”.